|Tax Bracket (Single)||Marginal Tax Rate|

 For a more detailed estimate that takes these factors into account, click "View Detailed Estimate" (this will will redirect to an external website).Deductions

 When calculating your Alaska income tax, keep in mind that the Alaska state income tax brackets are only applied to your adjusted gross income (AGI) after you have made any qualifying deductions.

 Qualifying deductions might include an itemized deduction, the Alaska standard deduction, exemptions for dependants, business expenses, etc.

 Remember that Alaska may have very different deduction laws from the Federal Income Tax, so you may have to write a whole new list of deductions for your Alaska income tax return.

 |Download a .CSV file of the Alaska income tax brackets|

 - The Alaska tax brackets on this page were last updated from the Alaska Department of Revenue in November, 2012.
 Please contact us if any of our Alaska tax data is incorrect or out of date.

-- Alaska tax return forms and the latest tax tables are available from the TaxFormFinder.org or the Alaska Department of Revenue .
+- Alaska tax return forms are available from the TaxFormFinder.org or the Alaska Department of Revenue.